DJI-Mobile-SDK-Tutorials/iOS-GSDemo/README.md

-# iOS-GSDemo-Part2
+# iOS-GSDemo
-A Tutorial for using DJI Mobile SDK to create a MapView and Waypoint Application — Part 2
+A Tutorial for using DJI Mobile SDK to create a MapView and Waypoint Application

 Please check the tutorial here: